 Aside from the dairy content of milk chocolate, it is typically loaded with sugar and may not be made with chocolate that is environmentally sustainable or fair to the workers that grow the cocoa beans.

-Instead, try an organic fair trade dark chocolate or cacao powder.
+Instead, try an organic fair-trade dark chocolate or cacao powder.
 Cacao is packed with nutrition, including magnesium for relaxation, iron for energy levels, fibre for digestive health, and antioxidants.
-Cacao is also been well studied for its impact on mood.
+Cacao has also been well-studied for its impact on mood.
 Learn more about the health benefits of chocolate – and all the different ways you can enjoy it – in our complete guide to chocolate.

 Instead of Corn Syrup: Try Raw Honey, Maple Syrup, Coconut Syrup or Molasses

 High fructose corn syrup places an extra burden on the liver and is linked to diabetes, insulin resistance, liver diseases, and obesity.

 For sweetness in your recipes, try a natural sweetener like honey, coconut syrup, maple syrup, or molasses instead.
 While these are also sugar, they are less refined and contain more nutrients.
 Learn all about natural sweeteners and how to best use each of them and check out our guide to honey.